cbullinger/aggregation-tasks/python/README.md

 This study will help us learn how you use MongoDB documentation to build aggregation pipelines using the [MongoDB PyMongo driver](https://www.mongodb.com/docs/languages/python/pymongo-driver/current/).

 You’ll work with a subset of the Yelp sample dataset (the `business` and `review` collections) already loaded in MongoDB Atlas.
+See the [Data Model](#data-model) at the end of this README.md for example structure and field descriptions.

 Your only job is to write aggregation pipelines in the provided task files.
 Connection code and data setup are already handled.

 > **This is not a test of your skill or knowledge.** We want to see how you use our documentation.
 If you feel stuck or confused, that is our responsibility.